Battery Storage

 Why is battery storage needed?

 Grid connected solar PV systems do not work during a power cut.
-Unfortunately, the solar PV system will not work until the electricity supply to the property is restored.
-Grid connected solar PV systems are known as a battery less systems as the solar PV inverter requires a connection to the grid to function properly.
-If there is no grid voltage available then the solar PV will not work.
+Unfortunately, the solar PV system will not work until the electricity supply to the property is restored - this is a regulation to avoid injuring any grid workers who intentially turn off the grid power ensuring that your solar generated electricity is not able to harm them.
+If there is no grid voltage available then the solar PV will not work unless a "back-up device" or "gateway" is installed along with the battery.

 Why you should consume ALL the energy you produce